NUCL3ARN30N/Fortnite-Stretched/README.md

 # Fortnite-Stretched
-A simple script which allows you to launch Fortnite in stretched mode without changing graphic card settings
+A simple script which allows you to launch Fortnite in stretched mode without changing graphic card settings You will have to run Fortnite in Fullscreen-Window Mode to see a difference

 CustomRes.bat: